 Students' varied identities, experiences, and locales likely contribute to differences in housing expenditures.
-This section explores variation in housing expenditures by individual and household characteristics (see Table 2), which likely indicate differences in both need and available resources.
+This section explores variation in housing expenditures by individual and household characteristics (Figure B1 in Appendix B), which likely indicate differences in both need and available resources.